Select language:

 ‘I have an amazing wife, sisters, female work colleagues and female friends.
 However, it was excellent having an all male group of blood cancer patients’.

-Bereavement Online Support Group
+Bereavement Online Support Groups

 ‘For me, it was good to share in the communal experience of grief … honestly and without judgement or platitude.
 Thanks for including me’.